jacksonkasi1/portfolio-website-pipeline/README.md

 - **Security Best Practices**: Private S3 buckets with CloudFront access, TLS certificates
 - **Cost Optimization**: Environment-specific settings to minimize costs in non-production

+### NOTE

+The `src` directory and `package.json` file are not part of the Pulumi infrastructure code.
+They are example website files that I've included for reference.
+You should add your own website code to the target repository that Pulumi creates.

+### Example Repository

+You can see an example of a repository created using this Pulumi infrastructure at [portfolio-website-pipeline-new](https://github.com/jacksonkasi1/portfolio-website-pipeline-new).
+This repository demonstrates how your website code should be structured in the Pulumi-created repository.

 ## Architecture

 This solution uses the following AWS services: